nanos-world/docs/scripting/utility/Rotator.rst

     - Get the forward (X) unit direction vector from this component, in world space.

   * - :ref:`Vector`
-    - RotateVector()
+    - RotateVector(:ref:`Vector` vector)
-    - Rotates a Vector by this Rotator.
+    - Rotate a vector rotated by this rotator.

   * -
     - Normalize()
     - In-place normalize, removes all winding and creates the "shortest route" rotation.

+  * - :ref:`Vector`
+    - UnrotateVector(:ref:`Vector` vector)
+    - Returns the vector rotated by the inverse of this rotator.

   * - :ref:`Rotator`
     - GetNormalized()